mirkosertic/mavensonarsputnik/README.md

 ### Automated Quality Feedback

 The Maven plugin can add reports to the review comments.
-For instance, a SonqeQube Plugin can generate a simple text file containing statistics about the submitted change and how it affects SonarQube metrics.
+For instance, a SonarQube Plugin can generate a simple text file containing statistics about the submitted change and how it affects SonarQube metrics.
 This file is stored by the Plugin and can be read and added as a review comment.

 Report embedding can be enabled by the following line in the sonar.properties file: